Arunachal Pradesh – Culture, Tribes, Tourism & Important Facts

 6. Mopin Festival (Galo Tribe)

-• Purpose: Protection from evil and good harvest
+- Purpose: Protection from evil and a good harvest

-• Features: Rice beer “pangi,” group dance “Ponga,” white attire symbolizing purity
+- Features: Rice beer “pangi,” group dance “Ponga,” white attire symbolising purity

 7. Sangken Festival (Khampti Tribe)